 If you believe our service standards have not been met, you can raise the issue directly with the person or agency that your complaint refers to.

 If the complaint refers to:

-• our claims agents - contact the agent directly

-team at complaints@rtwsa.com or 13 18 55.
+- · our claims agents contact the agent directly - · provider of a service contact the provider team at complaints@rtwsa.com or 13 18 55.